zephir-lang/zephir-docs/en/oop.md

 <a name='implementing-methods-supported-visibilities'></a>
 ### Supported Visibilities
 * Public: Methods marked as `public` are exported to the PHP extension; this means that public methods are visible to the PHP code as well to the extension itself.

-* Protected: Methods marked as "protected" are exported to the PHP extension; this means that protected methods are visible to the PHP code as well to the extension itself.
+* Protected: Methods marked as `protected` are exported to the PHP extension; this means that protected methods are visible to the PHP code as well to the extension itself.
 However, protected methods can only be called in the scope of the class or in classes that inherit them.

-* Private: Methods marked as "private" are not exported to the PHP extension; this means that private methods are only visible to the class where they're implemented.
+* Private: Methods marked as `private` are not exported to the PHP extension; this means that private methods are only visible to the class where they're implemented.

 <a name='implementing-methods-supported-modifiers'></a>
 ### Supported Modifiers
-* Static: Methods with this modifier can only be called in a static context (from the class, not an object).
+* `static`: Methods with this modifier can only be called in a static context (from the class, not an object).

-* Final: If a method has this modifier it cannot be overriden.
+* `final`: If a method has this modifier it cannot be overriden.

-* Deprecated: Methods marked as `deprecated` throw an `E_DEPRECATED` error when they are called.
+* `deprecated`: Methods marked as `deprecated` throw an `E_DEPRECATED` error when they are called.

 <a name='implementing-methods-getter-setter-shortcuts'></a>
 ### Getter/Setter shortcuts
-Like in C#, you can use get/set/toString shortcuts in Zephir.
+Like in C#, you can use `get`/`set`/`toString` shortcuts in Zephir.
 This feature allows you to easily write setters and getters for properties, without explicitly implementing those methods as such.

 For example, without shortcuts we would need code like: